 Of Gods and Goddesses

 The mythic figure most fully embodying and transcending erotic and ascetic dualism is the god Shiva.
 Portrayed as an ascetic yogi, in meditation he is as immovable as a mountain.
 He sits amid Himalayan peaks, his body smeared with the ashes of burned corpses.
 His semen flows forever upwards in a pillar of fiery light, extending through the entire universe.
 Matted dreadlocks crown his head, containing so much transmuted sexual energy that the twisting, blue waves of the Ganges River fall in cascades from them.
 Like Thor with his thunderbolt, Shiva’s third eye shoots flames generated by the ripe heat of his asceticism.
 Yet Shiva is the sexual libertine par excellence.
-He marries a goddess called Uma or Shakti, her swelling breasts smeared with ashes from her eternal embrace with him.
+He marries a goddess called Shakti, her swelling breasts smeared with ashes from her eternal embrace with him.
 Although the couple lose themselves in eternal erotic play, he never emits semen.

 Shakti is also worshiped in India.
 Whereas Shiva represents the infinite field of pure consciousness, Shakti is the creative field of feminine energy within every particle of existence.
 Shiva is inert, and Shakti is his power.
 She straddles Shiva in passionate abandon, moving in blissful wave vibrations that are the forms of creation.

 This eternal union of Shiva and Shakti provides a model for tantric practitioners.
 And—to greatly oversimplify—there are basically two sects of Indian tantra, which I will dub the Innies (concerned more with consciousness) and the Outies (concerned more with ceremonies and flesh).